-- xi.
-Written or electronic notice will be provided to the affected Individual(s) (unless prohibited by Applicable Law) within three (3) business days of the IAS Provider receiving a civil or criminal subpoena, court order, search warrant, or other demand for compulsory disclosure in accordance with Applicable Law with respect to the Individually Identifiable information unless such notice is prohibited (e.g., under the Patriot Act).
-The affected Individual(s) receiving such notice should be afforded the right to object to the production of the TEFCA Information or seek a protective order or other appropriate remedy consistent with Applicable Law; and - xii.
-Written or electronic notice will be provided to the affected Individual(s) (unless prohibited by Applicable Law) within three (3) business days of the IAS Provider making TEFCA Information available to law enforcement agencies, including through sale of individually identifiable data. - 5.
-Include a statement that Signatory is required to act in conformance with the Privacy and Security Notice and must protect the security of the information it holds in accordance with Section 10 of the Common Agreement; - a.
-The statement also must: - State that the IAS Provider uses commercially reasonable efforts to protect all Individually Identifiable information from unauthorized or illegal access, modification, Use, or destruction; - ii.
-Explain that the IAS Provider encrypts all Individually Identifiable information held by the IAS Provider, both in transit and at rest, regardless of whether such data are TEFCA Information, in accordance with Section 10.5.2 of the Common Agreement; - iii.
-State that the IAS Provider must notify Individuals whose TEFCA Information has been or is reasonably believed to have been affected by a TEFCA Security Incident involving the IAS Provider, in accordance with Section 10.5.3 of the Common Agreement; - iv.
-State that the IAS Provider's obligations under the Privacy and Security Notice will continue for as long as the TEFCA Information survives in accordance with Section 10.6 of the Common Agreement; and
+- xii.
+Written or electronic notice will be provided to the affected Individual(s) (unless prohibited by Applicable Law) within three (3) business days of the IAS Provider making Individually Identifiable information available to law enforcement agencies, including through sale of Individually Identifiable data. - 5.
+Include a statement that the IAS Provider is required to act in conformance with the Privacy and Security Notice and must protect the security of the information it holds in accordance with the applicable Framework Agreement. - a.
+The statement also must: - i.
+State that the IAS Provider uses commercially reasonable efforts to protect Individually Identifiable information from unauthorized or illegal access, modification, Use, or destruction; - ii.
+Explain that the IAS Provider encrypts all Individually Identifiable information held by the IAS Provider, both in transit and at rest, regardless of whether such data are TEFCA Information; - iii.
+State that the IAS Provider must notify Individuals whose Individually Identifiable information has been or is reasonably believed to have been affected by an IAS Incident; - State that the IAS Provider's obligations under the Privacy and Security Notice will continue for as long as the IAS Provider maintains the Individually Identifiable information; - v.
+Give a general description of the privacy and security practices that the IAS Provider requires of third parties that provide any services on behalf of the IAS Provider and with whom the IAS Provider shares Individually Identifiable information in connection with such services. - Include information regarding whom the Individual may contact within IAS Provider for further information regarding the Privacy and Security Notice and/or with privacy-related complaints. - a.
+The IAS Provider also must: